McAllen, Texas: Federal representation

 The United States District Court for the Southern District of Texas McAllen Division is located at Bentsen Tower 1701 W. Hwy.
 83, Suite 1011, McAllen, Texas.

 The United States Postal Service operates two post offices in McAllen: McAllen Post Office, located at 620 Pecan Blvd, and the McAllen Downtown Post Office at 406 12th Street.

 The United States Border Patrol McAllen Station is located at 3000 West Military Highway.

-The United States Border Patrol Central Processing Center is located at 3700 W Ursula Avenue, McAllen, Texas.
+The U.S. Customs and Border Protection (CBP) Rio Grande Valley Centralized Processing Center (CPC) is located at 3700 W Ursula Avenue, McAllen, Texas.

 The 2LT Luis G. Garcia United States Army Reserve Center located at 600 S Col Rowe Blvd is home for the United States Army Reserve 961st Quartermaster Company, 461st Transportation Detachment, and 519th Transportation Detachment.

-McAllen is represented in the United States House of Representatives by two Democrats: Vicente Gonzalez of the 15th Congressional District, and Henry Cuellar of the 28th Congressional District.
+McAllen is represented in the United States House of Representatives by Monica De La Cruz (R-Edinburg), of the 15th Congressional District, and Vicente Gonzalez (D-McAllen), of the 34th Congressional District.

 Transportation

 Mass transit

 Metro McAllen (formerly McAllen Express Transit – MET) has provided public transportation for the City of McAllen since June 1997.
 In the beginning, McAllen Express was administered by the Lower Rio Grande Valley Development Council.
 Since 2005, Metro McAllen has been operated as a department of the city of McAllen.
-Metro McAllen now has nine fixed routes and paratransit, serving residents and visitors.
+Metro McAllen now has 12 fixed routes and paratransit, serving residents and visitors.
 It operates seven days a week, from 6am–9pm Monday through Saturday and from 8am-6pm on Sunday.
 LRGVDC continues to operate regional buses under the name Valley Metro.